Canon EOS R3 at a glance:

 Canon EOS R3: Autofocus

 Once you’ve got the hang of how the EOS R3’s AF system works, it’s phenomenally capable.
 Naturally, it’ll focus on static subjects in an instant and with unerring accuracy.
 But the real magic happens when you start shooting moving subjects, where the combination of subject recognition and eye control gives an experience unlike any other camera.
 I got an impressively high proportion of in-focus ‘keepers’, and not just with high-end telezooms such as the RF 70-200mm F2.8L IS USM, but also with the relatively small and affordable RF 600mm F11 IS STM and RF 800mm F11 IS STM primes.
+For more options have a look at the Best Canon RF lenses for wildlife photography.

 You can choose practically any AF area size from a small spot to the entire frame, including three flexible zone settings where you can define the AF frame’s height and width.
 This is particularly useful if you know your subject will only appear within a defined area, such as a cars or runners on a racetrack.
 When there are multiple possible subjects, the ability to choose between them just by looking at one on the viewfinder is incredible.
 After a while, it becomes such an intuitive way of shooting that you almost forget it’s even happening.